itsAmeMario0o/CloudGuardians/0-PREP/README.md

----
-title: The Ultimate Setup Script!" 🎩💻
+# The Ultimate Setup Script!" 🎩💻

-description: Effortlessly install all the essential tools you need to kickstart your adventures.
+Effortlessly install all the essential tools you need to kickstart your adventures.
 Ready, set, code!" 🚀✨
----

 # Welcome to the Ultimate Dev Environment Setup!